ReviewMyContract.aiReview My Contract

 "The parties shall negotiate in good faith to prepare and execute a definitive Purchase Agreement and related transaction documents (collectively, the "Definitive Agreements") reflecting the terms described herein and such other terms as are customary for transactions of this type.
 The parties acknowledge that no binding obligation to consummate the Transaction shall arise unless and until the Definitive Agreements are executed and delivered by both parties; provided, however, that the obligation to negotiate in good faith is itself a binding obligation of both parties."

 A Texas jury awarded Pennzoil $10.53 billion in compensatory and punitive damages — the largest civil verdict in U.S. history at that time.
 The Texas Court of Appeals affirmed (on different grounds, reducing the punitive damages), and Texaco ultimately filed for bankruptcy protection in 1987 and settled for $3 billion.
+The court held that the key question was not what the document said about binding vs. non-binding, but whether the parties' conduct and communications — board resolutions, press releases, handshakes — indicated they intended to be bound.

 *1. The Language of the Agreement.* Does the document contain explicit non-binding language?
 Does it say the parties are "not bound unless and until definitive agreements are executed"?
 Strong, unambiguous non-binding language weighs heavily against enforceability — but is not always dispositive, as *Texaco v.
 Pennzoil* demonstrated.

 *2. The Existence of Open Terms.* The more significant the open terms — price, structure, key covenants — the less likely the LOI is a binding agreement.
 An LOI that resolves all material terms may be treated as a binding contract even without a formal definitive agreement.
+Under *Restatement (Second) of Contracts § 33*, a contract must be definite enough for a court to determine breach and fashion a remedy; open material terms weigh against enforceability.

 *4. Context: Is This an Agreement Type Normally Reduced to Writing?* Large, complex commercial transactions are normally memorialized in detailed definitive agreements.
 This context weighs against finding the LOI binding on major terms.

 The Duty to Negotiate in Good Faith.
 Many LOIs expressly obligate the parties to "negotiate in good faith" toward a definitive agreement.
-Courts generally enforce this obligation — it is a binding contractual duty.
-The content of the duty varies, but courts have found violations when a party: walked away from negotiations without legitimate business reason; made extreme demands that had no basis in the LOI or prior negotiations; engaged in bad faith tactics designed to frustrate the transaction rather than negotiate it; or immediately began negotiating with a competing party in violation of an exclusivity clause while pretending to continue definitive agreement negotiations.
+Courts generally enforce this obligation — it is a binding contractual duty. *SIGA Technologies* demonstrates that in Delaware, breach of a good faith negotiation obligation can support full expectation damages where the record supports calculating what the final deal would have been.
+Courts have found violations when a party: walked away from negotiations without legitimate business reason; made extreme demands inconsistent with the LOI; engaged in bad faith tactics designed to frustrate the transaction; or immediately began negotiating with a competing party in violation of an exclusivity clause while pretending to continue.

 What to Do